audionamix/wave/README.md

 ## Libwave
-A simple cross platform C++ interface for reading WAVE files.
+A simple cross platform C++ interface for reading and writing WAVE files.

 The WAVE file structure taken for reference is: